Skip to contents

 #> name type domain length width

-#> anxiety anxiety ordinal behaviour 87 2
+#> 1 anxiety ordinal behaviour 87 2

-#> depressed depressed ordinal behaviour 87 2
+#> 2 depressed ordinal behaviour 87 2

 Note that it is not necessary to make use of a partition of input and out-of-model measures in this way.
-If you’d like to have no target list and instead use every single variable of interest for the clustering, you can stick to just using one data list.
+If you’d like to have no target list and instead use every single feature of interest for the clustering, you can stick to just using one data list.

 The settings_matrix stores all the information about the settings we’d like to use for each of our SNF runs.
 Calling the generate_settings_matrix function with a specified number of rows will automatically build a randomly populated settings_matrix.